Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide: Results

 \subsection{\textbf{Understanding global cities through bidirectional causality}}

 Urban structure, form, and function, together constituting the ``triple helix'' of urban systems, provide a cohesive lens for linking the built environment to traffic patterns.
 Categorizing cities based on these interactions can uncover their commonalities and distinctions, supporting city-to-city learning and cross-regional knowledge exchange.
-To achieve this, we characterize global cities using the shape and magnitude of their $L$–$\rho$ bidirectional causality curves across both rest and work days.
-Specifically, dynamic time warping (DTW) evaluates the similarity of curve shapes to reveal differences in causality patterns, while Jaccard similarity quantifies the overlap of enclosed areas among cities to indicate their overall causality magnitude.
+To achieve this, we characterize global cities using the shape and magnitude of their $L$-$\rho$ bidirectional causality curves across both rest and work days.
+Specifically, dynamic time warping (DTW) evaluates the shape difference between the bidirectional $L$-$\rho$ curves of two cities, capturing variations in the temporal patterns of causality.
+In contrast, the Jaccard distance measures dissimilarity via the intersection-over-union (IoU) of the regions under the bidirectional $L$-$\rho$ curves (defined as the union of the two directional regions), reflecting differences in the overall magnitude of their causal influence.
 We then integrate these two measures through hierarchical clustering, grouping the 30 cities into three clusters at a distance threshold of 1.0 (see Methods; Fig.\ref{fig:cluster_cities}(a)).
 To further illustrate inter-city variation, Fig.\ref{fig:cluster_cities}(b) presents the $\rho$ values at the largest library size $L$ for each city on rest and work days.

 Cluster 1 exhibits consistently high $\rho$ values in both causal directions, indicating strong bidirectional causality between urban systems and traffic dynamics.
 This cluster spans cities from New Delhi to Paris and includes identifiable subgroups such as developing megacities (New Delhi, Mexico City, Mumbai) and global financial hubs (Singapore, Dubai).
 In these contexts, urban-traffic systems are tightly coupled: landscape morphology, land-use allocation, and road-network topology jointly exert strong influences on traffic dynamics.
 These robust linkages highlight the strategic value of this cluster for congestion mitigation and sustainable transport planning, as urban system variables already explain a substantial share of spatial and temporal variations in traffic dynamics.
 Accordingly, practical strategies should prioritize integration of land use and transport planning, coordination across modes and districts through fine-grained street design, and bundling of instruments such as transit provision, pricing schemes, and parking policies \citep{metz2018tackling, diao2019towards, buser2025policy}.